-Prerequisite: READ 0302 (R2); ENGL 0302 (W3); MATH 0304 (M3), and enrollment in the Nuclear Medicine Technology Program.
+Prerequisites: READ 0302; ENGL 0302; MATH 0304, and Enrollment in the Nuclear Medicine Technology Program.

-Theory and application of electronic instrumentation used in the direction and analysis of ionizing radiation with special emphasis on gamma spectrometry and quality assurance relevant to nuclear medicine.
+Application of instrumentation used in the measurement and analysis of ionizing radiation with emphasis on gamma spectrometry and quality assurance.

 NMTT 1311 NUCLEAR MEDICINE PATIENT CARE